18F/handbook/_pages/general-information-and-resources/washington-dc.md

 ### Once inside GSA

-TTS is located on floor three, wing one.
+TTS is located on the ground floor, in the wing one.
 When entering from the F Street entrance, go left once you pass through security.
 Walk down the hallway to the set of elevators or stairs.
-Take the elevators or stairs up to floor three.
-Once out of the elevators, take a right turn.
-If you use the stairs, take a left turn out of the stairwell.
+Take the elevators or stairs down to ground floor.
+Once you are on ground floor, be sure to head to the wing one (Red wing on the map).
+Our office spaces are located in the range of G120s and G130s.

 ## How do I...